cables-gl/cables/doc/namespaces/namespaces.md

 ## Naming Conventions

-All namespace-segments as well as the op name must be written in upper camel case, e.g. `KeyboaordInput`, not `keyboard_input` or `keyboardInput`.
+All namespace-segments as well as the op name must be written in upper camel case, e.g. `KeyboardInput`, not `keyboard_input` or `keyboardInput`.

 If your op uses an abbreviation, e.g. `MIDI` only the first character should be capitalized, so if you made a MIDI-input, a good name would be `MidiInput`.